tracychemtai/Phase-1-Project/README.md

 The app will fetch and display details of meals in the recipe app by using MealsDB API.

 # Copyright and Lisensing Information
-&copy2024 Tracy Chemtai.
+&copy; 2024 Tracy Chemtai.
 All Rights Reserved.